AMD Radeon RX 7600 graphics card could show up at Computex

 In addition, Igor suggests there is “no price basis” for cards like the Radeon RX 7700 XT right now, which explains why the Radeon RX 7800 XT isn’t next in line.
 Naturally, the decision may help AMD rise to imminent threats like the RTX 4070 before more competitors like the RTX 4060 arrive on the battlefield.

 However, the company will need to strike a careful balance between price and performance, offering something that feels ‘next-gen’ compared to already available cards.
-We’re also still waiting for AMD FidelityFX Super Solution 3 to finally show up, as the firm’s Fluid Motion Frames tech is a requisite in the fight against Nvidia DLSS 3 and AI Frame Generation.
+We’re also still waiting for AMD FidelityFX Super Solution 3 to finally show up, as the firm’s Fluid Motion Frames tech is a requisite in the fight against Nvidia DLSS 3.

 As always, we’d advise ingesting any Radeon RX 7600 rumours with a grain of salt, as the company hasn’t confirmed any RDNA 3 plans.
 In fact, AMD has yet to confirm any related Computex events, so any initial intentions could change before the big day.